Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 The EU Agency for Railways has introduced the [ontology for Verified Permissions](https://w3id.org/vpa).
 This ontology is not detailing - on purpose - the Datatype- and ObjectProperties which can be added in order to model CLDs and EC Declarations, the first of which exists in the current ERA vocabulary.

-> `Documented evidence` allows permission seekers to ask these permissions to permission providers.
+> `Documented evidence` allows permission seekers to ask these permissions to permission providers (permitting bodies).
 Instances of documented evidence are resources, potentially having a physical/electronic document as its presentation.

 Stakeholders wanting to represent this `vpa:DocumentedEvidence` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.